joaopschiazza/react-ui-playground/README.md

-# Assignment SPA Project
+# React UI Playground SPA Project

 This is the front-end project for the Assignment Application.
-It works as the client-side application and connects to the [Assignment API](https://github.com/joaopschias/assignment-api) for backend functionalities, including user authentication, data management, and other API services.
+It works as the client-side application and connects to the [Nest API Playground](https://github.com/joaopschiazza/nest-api-playground) for backend functionalities, including user authentication, data management, and other API services.

 ---